hyginn/Ontoscope/fantom_import/README.md

 **Recent Changes:**

  - Code Refactored.
 Module is now more friendly with other modules (can accept lists as input)
- - fantomSummarize now takes a threshold value as an argument.
+ - fantomSummarize() can now take a threshold value as an argument.
 Default is no threshold

 **Features:**